Centers and Institutes

 The Institute develops activities and projects based on needs of persons with disabilities and the communities in which they live and work.
 The Community Advisory Council, composed of representatives of twenty-five key statewide organizations, meets bi-annually to provide information and assistance to Institute staff and faculty in establishing priorities and evaluating activities.

-Douglas A. Fraser Center for Workplace Issues
+Fraser Center for Workplace Issues and Center for Labor Studies (Labor@Wayne)

 249 Walter P. Reuther Library, 5401 Cass Ave.